minghong/DP-ID/README.md

 ## DP-ID
+# Windows
-# If you in Windows system, you can run DP-ID step by step.
+If you in Windows system, you can run DP-ID step by step.

 The codes are located in the **code** folder, lena.bmp(256*256) is an example.